Here are our current job openings. Please click on the job title for more information, and apply from that page if you are interested.

 At Getty Digital, we're re-imagining how we can use software to provide access to our collections and research.
 We intend to provide a deeply connected, consistent experience for scholars, researchers, and enthusiasts as they explore the complex information held across the Getty.

-As team lead, you will report to the Assistant Director of Information Systems, taking direction from the Enterprise Software Architect.
+The position will report to the Enterprise Software Architect and work closely and take direction from that individual.
 You will be responsible for working with the Enterprise Software Architect and the other team leads to define the scope, plan the implementation, and execute major initiatives across the Getty.
-You will also be responsible for leading a talented team of software developers, helping implement policies and best practices.
-You will work to improve the overall quality of experience both for our users and for our developers.
+You will also be responsible for working with a talented team of software developers, helping implement policies and best practices.
 You will be responsible for fostering a collaborative environment and for working with subject matter experts across the Getty's programs.
-You will also be responsible for the day-to-day oversight and mentoring of the team, helping them grow as developers and experts, both at the Getty and within the field.

 Our software stack is Vue.js on the front end, with backend implementations in Python, data provided via APIs, and custom search interfaces using ElasticSearch.
 The Getty is committed to using Linked Open Data across our architecture, and to the use of IIIF for access to rich media assets.